School of Agriculture

 At Christmas time the CFFA and other organizations of the School of Agriculture donate money and go shopping for children in need.

-The chapter makes a blanket before Christmas to be donated to a child that is either sick, traumatized, or otherwise in need.
+The chapter has made blankets before Christmas to be donated to a child that is either sick, traumatized, or otherwise in need.